 - Ace Attorney:

-- Subverted in the fourth case of Justice for All: When asked if he killed the victim, the defendant "truthfully" tells Phoenix that he didn't.
-He just hired someone else to do it, which makes him as guilty as if he'd done it himself.
+- In case 4 of Justice For All, this is subverted.
+When asked if he killed the victim, the defendant "truthfully" tells Phoenix that he didn't.
+He just hired someone else to do it, which makes him as guilty as if he'd done it himself, i.e. technically, he didn't do the deed.
 If you get the good ending, Phoenix's client switches to a guilty plea, since walking free would mean living in fear of his hitman killing him in revenge one day.

 - Real Life Example: In the Salem witch trials, those accused were given the option to confess to witchcraft, which would guarantee their life.
 Many, such as Rebecca Nurse, didn't take this option, even with the alternative being death, confiscation of all property, excommunication, and improper burial all at once.